Skip to content

 At this point, it might be worth mentioning that the two fellows above developed more methods ranging from 3-point measurements to 7-point measurements.
 I only use the 3-point method because it’s the only one I can do without having to ask someone.
 Adding measurement sites for men always involves the triceps skin fold, which I can’t measure by myself.
 Somehow, I’m not flexible enough anymore to pinch the skin on the back of my left triceps with my right hand and measure the thickness of the skin fold with my now immobilized left hand.
 I’m quite sure the more measuring sites, the more precise the readings.
 However, if I have to choose between a bit more convenience and a tad more precision, I choose comfort in every instance.
 Adherence to a suboptimal protocol is much better than abandoning the perfect one.
 For women, unfortunately, all methods involve the triceps site, which makes taking measurements alone impossible.
 As a side note, I don’t know it for a fact; I just know that those two guys developing the methods didn’t put too many brain cycles toward finding ways for their female student subjects to measure themselves without them.

 Let’s get back to measuring stuff.
 Scooby put everyone else to shame back in 2011 when he uploaded this video on how to measure skin folds.
 In five minutes, he tells you all there is to it.
 He makes it simple, precise, and concise.
-Also, if you want to know more about the topic, visit his workshop.
 There’s no point for me in trying to reinvent the wheel on body fat measurements.

 If it were me, I would suggest women stick to some bio-impedance method and men to choose either the 3-site method or also to go for the bio-impedance.
 The convenience of those methods more than makes up for their imprecision.
 I cannot tell you how many conversations I had with people, mostly men, discussing how perfect the DEXA or MRI scans are for measuring body fat.
 Then, I asked them how often they do it.
 Most times, it turns out they did it once, or sometimes they even never did it.
 They just like to talk about how much more precise those methods are, which is true.
 They are quite accurate.
 But let’s just ignore sterile debates for pragmatism’s sake.
 Besides, you don’t have to choose.
 Nobody is preventing you from using the cheap and convenient methods most of the time and yet still get yourself in a fancy DEXA scan now and again.
 I would argue, though, that the $100 price tag per journey in that cold canal of body composition enlightenment will make you reconsider things after a while.
 But I also don’t know how thick your wallet is or how intense your thirst for body fat wisdom is.
 That being said, using the other data from the DEXA scan might interest you.
 For instance, bone density is compared against your age group enabling you to prevent complications down the line eventually.
 Further, the DEXA scan also gives you information about muscle imbalances.
 For me, it put numbers on something I knew since my sparring accident back in 2005: my left quadriceps was significantly weaker than the right on, resulting in a tendency to lean forward to activate the left hamstring when doing unilateral exercises.
 I’ll tell you more about how I solved it at a later point.